sherlock-audit/2025-07-oku-trade-order-types/README.md

 ### Q: Please provide links to previous audits (if any) and all the known issues or acceptable risks.
 https://audits.sherlock.xyz/contests/641?filter=questions
 https://github.com/ObsidianAudits/audits/blob/main/2025-07-Oku-Obsidian-Audit.pdf

+It's known that the feeBips can be input as 0, and this's an acceptable risk, as it is a business parameter for our company and not intended to be a decentralised protocol.

 ___

 ### Q: Please list any relevant protocol resources.